A lot or a little?

 What parents need to know

-Parents need to know that this smart teen comedy inspired by Nathaniel Hawthorne's classic novel The Scarlet Letter centers on a straight-laced teen (Emma Stone) who gets caught up in the school rumor mill (partly thanks to gossip spreading via Facebook and texting) -- a situation that many teens will be able to identify with.
+Parents need to know that Easy A is a smart teen comedy inspired by Nathaniel Hawthorne's classic novel The Scarlet Letter.
+It centers on a straight-laced teen (Emma Stone) who gets caught up in the school rumor mill (partly thanks to gossip spreading via Facebook and texting) -- a situation that many teens will be able to identify with.
 Labeled promiscuous after she tells a white lie and, later, exacerbates that lie with another, she quickly loses control of the situation (though, because this is a movie, she manages to cope with poise and wit).
 Although little action is shown, the subject of sex permeates the whole film, and there are lots of innuendoes/references and situations (including talk about losing virginity), as well as incidents in which kids judge one another.
 There's also some swearing (including "s--t") and allusions to underage drinking.

 What's the story?

-Without even thinking through the consequences, Olive Penderghast (Emma Stone) tells a white lie about going on a date with a college boy, which quickly morphs into a traction-gaining rumor that she's lost her virginity, and how.
+In EASY A, without even thinking through the consequences, Olive Penderghast (Emma Stone) tells a white lie about going on a date with a college boy, which quickly morphs into a traction-gaining rumor that she's lost her virginity, and how.
 The campus crusaders don't like it, and neither does Olive, actually, until she realizes that she's no longer the bookish, invisible high achiever everyone has known her to be.
 Pretty soon, she's helping other boys who want to change their reputations through gossip (and accepting gift cards as payment for her services...).
 But when the situation snowballs, her lie looks poised to undo a marriage, a career, and an important friendship.
 It may even nix the possibility of finally kissing the boy (Penn Badgley) she's liked for years.

 Is it any good?

 Let's get the most important point out of the way: Emma Stone is a find!
-Sassy, funny, and thoroughly likeable, she makes EASY A an easy sell.
+Sassy, funny, and thoroughly likeable, she makes Easy A an easy sell.
 Her Olive commits none of the sins that so frequently undo other teen heroines.
 She's unpredictable, irreverent, believably impulsive, kind-hearted, and defiant at just the right moments.
 She elevates the film from typical teen fare to something nearly approaching the John Hughes classics that her character adores.

 What keeps it from getting all the way there?
 The usual vilifying of nerds and popular types and religious zealots who, it has to be said, come across as painfully judgey here.
 In real life, there are other judgey types, so it's lazy shorthand to pin the heavy-handed self-righteousness on Christians.
 And though Patricia Clarkson and Stanley Tucci are adorable as Olive's parents, you can't help but wonder whether every well-adjusted parent in a teen comedy has to be portrayed as a wise-cracking, quip-dispensing bon vivant.
 (See: Juno.)
 Olive's big love is a snooze, too (the character, not the actor -- sorry, Penn Badgley).
 A girl as interesting as Olive deserves a Ferris Bueller as a counterpart.
 But, these quibbles aside, Easy A is still great fun.
 Who knew Hawthorne could be this hilarious?